mahrang/CIFAR-10-Image-Classification/README.md

 The FNN I built has 1 hidden layer containing 175 neurons.
 This FNN has a test accuracy of 52.42%.
 To find the optimal number of neurons, I swept the number of neurons in the hidden layer from 100 to 800 in increments of 25 and plotted their training and validation errors.
-175 neurons gave the lowest validation error.
+175 neurons gave the lowest validation error, as shown by the plot below.

 ![Unknown](https://github.com/user-attachments/assets/6b0563f9-37ac-4317-bdda-7fad751e0756)